 It’s a fascinating glimpse of Georgian life and the restoration includes some clever tricks to capture the visitor’s imagination.
 The shadow of Old William, Turner’s father, sits beside the stove in the kitchen and you can hear some of his stories there.

-We spent a cosy evening recently in the plush splendour of a little Victorian theatre.
+Not all of London’s theatres are in the West End.
+The outskirts of London offer lots of smaller venues that often showcase world-class productions at very affordable prices.
+You might even see a play before it transfers the West End.
+We spent a cosy evening recently in the plush splendour of the little Victorian theatre in Richmond.
 A classic 1930s whodunnit unfolded on stage.
 The thriller had all the traditional trappings: country house setting, square-jawed detectives and the occasional crystal-shattering scream to keep the audience on their toes.
 We noticed familiar faces amongst the cast from TV series like Call the Midwife and Downton Abbey.

 Richmond Theatre’s snug bar served cocktails and cups of tea at the interval while we racked our brains to guess the murderer.
-The plot included clues for the audience – but had we spotted them?
 There’s a lot to be said for an old-style murder mystery.
 It’s pleasingly intriguing, happily free from gore and won’t embarrass grandma or the teens.

 Our theatre tips for London in winter